Enrollment is OPEN for classes:

 "Your online course have given me so many new ways of felting and new approach!
 Everything is so much easier now thanks to you, really, best regards." - Valérie

 The ability to work at your own pace makes online classes accessible and convenient.
 Without a doubt, it is best to follow the instructions in the order they are received.
 This case allows you to exchange your experience with other participants in the chat.
 But, if for some reason, you've missed class for several days, you can catch up with the provided materials.
 Even if you had to be absent for a couple of weeks, all of the information will remain, in PDF, at your disposal.
-The chat and videos will be available throughout several months.
 Based on my teaching experience, each participant, regardless of their preparation level, likes to work at an individual pace, especially if the project requires a creative approach.
 An online format gives us the wonderful opportunity of working on projects without as much fuss or stress!

 "Katia's Structural and Textual workshop was fantastic.
 I learned so much about different layouts with wool and other fibers.
 Her notes were clear and very detailed as were all the videos.
 Questions were answered and suggestions made when requested.
 Being able to do the class on line is a great benefit when you can't take a workshop in person." - Helene K.